-The books, journals and audio/video materials held in the Shaw Historical Library are entered in the Oregon Institute of Technology Library catalog, and in Summit, the Orbis Cascade Alliance Union Catalog.
-The archival collections are described in finding aids that can be accessed on the Archives West web page and in the library.
-Reference assistance in using the collections and locating information and materials in the Shaw Historical Library is available to all library users during the library's open hours.
-While in person reference assistance receives top priority, reference assistance is also available by mail, telephone, email, and chat.
+The books, journals and audio/video materials held in the Shaw Historical Library are entered in the Oregon Institute of Technology Library catalog.
+The archival collections are described in finding aids that can be accessed on the Archives West website.

-The Shaw Historical Library charges fees for photocopy services, photographic reproduction services, unless the reproduction is done by scanning and sent out by email, and for permission to publish visual images of manuscript materials.
-The Library does not charge a fee for permission to publish brief quotations from material in its collections.
-The Library reserves the right to make additional charges for permission to publish as it deems appropriate in any individual case.
+The Shaw Historical Library does not charge a fee for permission to publish brief quotations from material in its collections.
+We do reserve the right to make additional charges for permission to publish as we deem appropriate.
 All photographic reproduction fees must be prepaid.

 Physical Access and Conditions of Use

 In order to protect the collections of the Shaw Historical Library, library users do not have direct access to the materials.
-The book collection is browseable in locked cabinets and the manuscript collections are in closed stacks.
-All materials are available immediately upon request with the exception of restricted materials.
+The book collection is held in locked cabinets and the non-book collections are located in closed stacks.
+All materials are available upon request with the exception of restricted materials.

-The library's collections are made available to library users on a first come-first serve basis.
+The library's collections are made available to library users on a first-come, first-serve basis.
 No library patron will take precedence over another in regard to the use of non-restricted materials.
-Equipment needed to access and use materials in the Shaw Historical Library's collections that is not available within the library itself will be made available to library users as necessary.

 Use of Information

-All citations to records and manuscripts held by the Shaw Historical Library, whether or not the information will be published, should clearly indicate the source of the materials used.
+All citations to records and manuscripts held by the Shaw Historical Library, whether or not the information intends to be published, should clearly indicate the source of the materials used.
 A credit line for the Shaw Historical Library should always be included.
 Sample citations are available in the library.

 Permission to publish, exhibit, or broadcast quotations and/or visual images, and to use or cite information from the Shaw Historical Library's archival collections must be obtained, in writing, from the library prior to publication.
 Neither permission to examine manuscripts nor the receipt of copied materials is an authorization to publish materials.
 Requests for permission to publish must be made on the form provided for that purpose.